lwjohnst86/tagDiabetes/doc/manuscript.md

 ## Final conclusion

-In conclusion, we found that a TAGFA composition indicative of higher DNL (containing higher 14:0, 14:1n-7, 16:0, and 16:1n-7) associated strongly lower insulin sensitivity and moderately with lower beta-cell function.
+In conclusion, we found that a TAGFA composition indicative of higher DNL (containing higher 14:0, 14:1n-7, 16:0, and 16:1n-7) associated strongly with lower insulin sensitivity and moderately with lower beta-cell function.
 The fatty acids that clustered together represent fatty acids created from DNL, which is characteristic of higher simple carbohydrate (e.g. added sugar) intake.
-Our results, which are congruent with current evidence, suggest that higher DNL likely due to greater intake of simple or refined carbohydrates may increase the risk of diabetes through worsening of insulin sensitivity.
+Our results, which are congruent with current evidence, suggest that higher DNL, likely due to greater intake of simple or refined carbohydrates, may increase the risk of diabetes through worsening of insulin sensitivity.

 # Acknowledgements

-The authors thank Jan Neuman, Paula Van Nostrand, Stella Kink, and Annette Barnie of the Leadership Sinai Centre for Diabetes, Mount Sinai Hospital, Toronto, Canada and Sheila Porter and Mauricio Marin of the Centre for Studies in Family Medicine, University of Western Ontario, London, Canada for their
+The authors thank Jan Neuman, Paula Van Nostrand, Stella Kink, Nicole Rubio, and Annette Barnie of the Leadership Sinai Centre for Diabetes, Mount Sinai Hospital, Toronto, Canada and Sheila Porter and Mauricio Marin of the Centre for Studies in Family Medicine, University of Western Ontario, London, Canada for their